-With no certain end to the statewide stay-at-home order issued Thursday (March 19), governments and business-minded organizations are stepping up to help small business owners triumph over challenges they didn’t anticipate, like convincing customers to try new services and reinventing the roles of some employees to keep paychecks flowing.
+With no certain end to the statewide stay-at-home order first issued March 19, governments and business-minded organizations are stepping up to help small business owners triumph over challenges they didn’t anticipate, like convincing customers to try new services and reinventing the roles of some employees to keep paychecks flowing.

-Business owners should accept the general strain that comes from a society afraid to step outside their homes as “the new normal,” self-described serial company founder and entrepreneur Joe Beninato told approximately 20 Los Altos restaurant owners during a Zoom video meeting Friday afternoon (March 20).
+Business owners should accept the general strain that comes from a society afraid to step outside their homes as “the new normal,” self-described serial company founder and entrepreneur Joe Beninato told approximately 20 Los Altos restaurant owners during a Zoom video meeting March 20.
 In partnership with the Los Altos Chamber of Commerce, Beninato gave tips to Chamber of Commerce members and nonmembers alike about things they could immediately do to improve their business models as they processed numerous changes.

 Longtime Los Altos resident Beninato is working with to equip restaurant owners with the right technology for no-contact operations and to drive customer demand to local restaurants by promoting them to the community.
 The Zoom call was the first step of many to try to engage the city's entrepreneurs in an effort to help as many survive the fallout of the shelter in place mandate as possible.

 Once the effort is solidified with the restaurant industry in Los Altos, Chamber of Commerce president Kim Mosley told to the Town Crier prior to the call, Beninato and his recruited team of executive mentors, about a dozen Silicon Valley big-tech founders and CEOs, will move on to advise retail owners.